-The amount of calories you burn while exercising depends on your body weight, exertion and type of exercise.
-Weight loss isn’t only calories in vs calories out, or we’d all be in shape!
+The amount of calories you burn while exercising depends on your body weight, exertion and type of Full body exercise.
+Weight management isn’t only about calories in vs calories out, or we’d all be in shape!
 But it is interesting to know approximately how many calories you do burn when exercising.

 What is a good way to determine the calories burned?
 One solution is to use the Metabolic Equivalent of Task value.
 Every activity has its own MET value.
 That is the value that reflects how much oxygen your body consumes doing the activity.